MatAtBread/nodent/README.md

 * Generators and Promises are optional.
 Nodent works simply by transforming your original source
 * As of current version, `finally { }` blocks are NOT transformed by Nodent
 * As of current version, `for (...in...)` loops are NOT transformed by Nodent
 * The ES7 async-await spec states that you can only use await inside an async function.
 This generates a warning in nodent, but is permitted.
+The return value from the aynchronous function is compilation mode dependent, but generally a Thenable protocol.
 * Within async functions, `this` is correctly bound automatically.
 Promises specify that callbacks should be called from global-scope, and if necessary should be explicitly bound, or (preferentially, as I read it) use closures.
 * The statements `return async <expression>` and `throw async <expression>` are proposed extensions to the ES7 standard (see https://github.com/lukehoban/ecmascript-asyncawait/issues/38)
 * async functions that fall-through (i.e. never encounter a `return` or `throw` (async or otehrwise) do not return.
 In the ES7 spec, these functions return `undefined` when `await`ed.
 This behaviour does not permit async functions to be terminated by callbacks.
 To remain compatible with the ES7 spec, make sure your async functions either return or throw and exception.
+* Versions prior to 1.2.x did NOT unwrap Thenable returns.
+The ES7 specification assumes that this is the case as Promises never resolve to a Promise (see Thenable Umwrapping).

 Auto-parse from Nodejs
 ======================